pkarsy/CC1101_RF/README.md

 * If you found a bug, and want to report it use the [Github Issues](https://github.com/pkarsy/CC1101_RF/issues)

 If however you prefer to code:
+* If you code with platformio you need to adjust the serial ports inside platformio.ini
 * Even some seemingly innocent changes in register CC1101 settings can break the library.
-It is recommended to use a target with debugging support :
+It is recommended to use a target with debugging support.
+This can be :
-* A very good is a blackmagic probe(or clone) with a STM32 BluePill + vscode + platformio IDE.
+  * A blackmagic probe(or clone) with a STM32 BluePill + vscode + platformio IDE.
 BMP supports also JTAG so can be used with a lot more platforms than STM32.
 BMP also supports an auxiliary serial port which can be connected to the target.
   * A ST-link v2 (or clone) can also be used if the target is STM32 only

 * there is a var CC1101_DEBUG which can be enabled by editing the CC1101_RF.cpp file or preferably in platformio.ini
 * even if you can find multiple unrelated things to fix/improve, please focus on one each time.